 We measure our carbon intensity by the Annual Efficiency Ratio (AER).
 This is the same calculation used by the IMO for their Carbon Intensity Indicator (CII).

-In 2021, we reduced our AER by 5%, to 8.24 for our operated fleet.
-This is a new record for Odfjell, and we are ahead of our stated target to reduce carbon intensity by more than 50% by 2030.
+In 2022, we reduced our AER by 4%, to 7.91 for our operated fleet.
+We are ahead of our stated target to reduce carbon intensity by more than 50% by 2030.

 For the ESG reporting, we follow the guidance of the Norwegian Shipowners' Association and the SASB framework.
-The climate risk assessment follows the TCFD framework, and the reporting is in line with the Euronext ESG reporting guidelines.
+The climate risk assessment follows the TCFD framework, the nature risk assessment follows the TNFD framework, and the reporting is in line with the Euronext ESG reporting guidelines.
 We also report emissions to the EU MRV, the IMO DCS, the CDP, and the Poseidon Principles.

 Odfjell joined the UN Global Compact CoP Early Adopter Program in 2022 as part of our commitment to transparently disclose our implementation of the Ten Principles and contribution to the Sustainable Development Goals.